AprilBrother/wiki.aprbrother/src/en/modbus_gateway.md

 # AB modbus gateway #

 AB modbus gateway is based on ESP32 C3.
 This Device has built-in WiFi + BLE to send data wireless to other device like a server or computer for post-processing or controlling or monitoring.
-Rs485 have some standard protection on it.
-You can us this device in home automation too where you only have to provide WiFi in one device.
+RS485 have some standard protection on it.
+You can use this device in home automation too where you only have to provide WiFi in one device.

 | ![dtu-1](https://i1.aprbrother.com/DTU-1.jpg-320.jpg) | ![dtu-2](https://i1.aprbrother.com/DTUC-2.jpg-320.jpg) |
 |------|--------------|